SteamedPears/Code-Review/src/bookmarklet/README.md

 dynamically loaded depending on which site the user is visiting.
 Currently, it will default to readability.

+All vendors must return an object to `window.codeReview.vendor` of the form `{ getContent: function() { ... } }` where `getContent` is the abstraction used by the rest of the program to get the page's content.

 Compiled/prepared vendor files are located in `vendors/`.
 The files used to prepare/wrap them are located in `vendors_src/`.